-An important limitation of the results presented here is that they are based upon the assumption of strong identification and a fixed number of moment conditions.
-I do not, for example, consider weak- or many-instrument asymptotics.
-Extending the idea behind the FMSC to a more general framework that allows for weak identification and a growing number of moment conditions is a challenging and important topic that I leave for future research.
+A limitation of the results presented here is that they are based upon the assumption of strong identification and a fixed number of moment conditions.
+When I refer to a biasvariance tradeoff below, either in finite samples or asymptotically, I abstract from weak- and many-instruments considerations.
+In particular, my asymptotics are based on a classical first-order approximation with the addition of locally invalid moment conditions.
+Extending the idea behind the FMSC to allow for weak identification or a large number of moment conditions is a challenging topic that I leave for future research.